A data-driven approach to analyzing employee turnover can empower your organization to identify why people leave and

 With voluntary resignations at an all-time high and unemployment rates historically low, employee retention is a key objective for most HR organizations, and employee turnover is the single most prevalent HR metric.
-However, knowing your turnover rate does little to support strategic business plans.
+However, knowing your employee turnover rate does little to support strategic business plans.
 To achieve true insight, a more in-depth analysis of what’s causing turnover in different parts of the organization is required.